magepages/mpdocs/docs/age-verification/index.md

 - **Exclude Custom Page**:
   - Enter the Url path which must be separated by a / in the field.
 Apply Age Verification with all pages except the url selected.
-  - This field is highest priority for applying age verification
+  - This field is the highest priority for applying age verification
   - `Note`: If the rule belongs to both **Include Custom Page** and **Exclude Custom Page**, then Age Verification will not be applied.

 #### 1.3.
 Purchase Verify Configuration